Cheer Stunts: Complete Guide | Cheerleading Positions

 Clothes

 Cheer stunts are not an easy task, it requires plenty of practice to learn and polish the stunt to get the best out of it on the day of competition.
-Most cheerleaders have a uniform with the school logo to represent their school for the day but as I mentioned that they need regular practice so uniform cannot be worn on daily bases otherwise it will be ruined.
-During regular practice, it is advisable to have comfortable and breathable clothes such as microfiber pants and tops because they are very flexible plus its wick away your sweat and keep you cool during the practice.
-Cheer stunts are the activity that requires maximum movement so Soffe shorts introduced because it has maximum stretchability.
+Most cheerleaders have a uniform with the school logo to represent their school for the day.
+But as I mention earlier that they need regular practice so uniform doesn’t wear on daily bases otherwise it will be ruin.

 Some routines and dances that include gymnastic techniques barefoot are preferable but you can wear running shoes with anti-slip sole.
 Once you join the cheerleading, the coach will guide you in details about their requirement.
 Hair needs to tie up nicely so it does not play a hurdle role while practicing or performing.